 1. Electric cars are energy-efficient

-Electric cars are a good example of green technology as it not only reduces emissions but also it uses energy efficiently.
+Electric cars are a good example of green technology as they not only reduce emissions but also use energy efficiently.
 Being energy-efficient means that a vehicle will only spend the amount of fuel source needed, thereby preventing you from wasting your fuel source.
 So, you can get more out of your vehicle.
 Compared to gas-powered vehicles, all-electric vehicles (AEVs) convert 59-62% of their energy into vehicle movement.
 On the other hand, gas-powered vehicles only convert 17-21% of the energy source.

 2. These vehicles help reduce carbon emissions

 As mentioned, electric cars emit little to no harmful gases.
 This makes them very eco-friendly vehicles to drive.
 Thanks to their rechargeable batteries, there’s no need for owners to spend on fuel as well.
 Aside from this, electric cars use renewable energy sources such as wind, solar, and water power.
 In this way, you further reduce your carbon footprint.

 Electric cars may be high-performance, but they are also low-maintenance.
 Since electric vehicles have fewer moving parts, car owners have fewer components to worry about.
 Because of this, it’s also more affordable to maintain an electric car.
 This means no more oil changes and brakes won’t wear quickly.
 Aside from this, some manufacturers offer better warranty and service.
 For example, the Hyundai Kona EV has a lifetime battery warranty and free maintenance for three years or 36,000 miles.